Sharp’s future tower: Behind the McGrath Family Name

 Take care of your physical and mental health.

-We can make a commitment to our physical and mental health by setting appointments and following through with them, such as washing our hands, wearing a face mask, practicing physical distancing around others from outside our household, staying home if we feel unwell, eating healthily, getting plenty of sleep and finding someone we trust to talk to.
+We can make a commitment to ourselves by setting appointments for physical and mental health care and following through with them.
+Additional daily steps, such as regularly washing our hands, staying updated on vaccinations, eating healthily, exercising, getting plenty of sleep, and finding someone we trust to talk to are equally important.
 When we prioritize ourselves and our health, we can improve our overall wellness and decrease our emotional vulnerability to stressors.

-So as a new year begins, let’s resolve to make our mental health a priority in 2022.
+"As a new year begins, let’s resolve to make our mental health a priority in 2024," Atterton says.
+"And let’s remind ourselves of all our inner strength that has helped us make it this far."

 Our weekly email brings you the latest health tips, recipes and stories.